ab5w/Spotify.class.php/README.md

 ##### Youtube.

 Gets the track ID for the video name, if it can find one.

+The functions knocks a word off the video title until it finds a result, so it can find some funky tracks that aren't related to the video.

     $link = 'https://www.youtube.com/watch?v=foTFAE4r6KQ';